Options dwindle for voters diagnosed with covid-19 as Election Day draws near

 “We’re very concerned about it,” said Julie Houk, an attorney for the nonpartisan Lawyers’ Committee for Civil Rights Under Law.
 “People who are isolating and being careful to protect public health should not be penalized in this election for doing what medical experts are saying they should do.”

 That may not be possible for Vanessa Danjuma, a middle school teacher in San Antonio who had planned to vote in person this week.
-Danjuma, 31, tested positive for the coronavirus on Monday and has been isolating at home, racked with body aches and a cough.
+Danjuma, 31, tested positive for the coronavirus Monday and has been isolating at home, racked with body aches and a cough.

-“I’m trying to come to terms with the fact that I might not be able to vote,” she said by phone on Wednesday.
+“I’m trying to come to terms with the fact that I might not be able to vote,” she said by phone Wednesday.
 “It’s frustrating.
 This was a historic time to vote and get your voice out there.”

 Even after a reporter explained her options, Danjuma — who says she has voted in every election in which she was eligible — feared she might not be able to clear the hurdles.
 She does not have a primary care doctor, and family members who might have helped retrieve her ballot are all in quarantine.

 In Georgia, which in the past week has reported more than 9,000 new cases, requests for mail-in ballots must be received by Friday.
-State law requires that in most cases, those ballots be sent to voters via the Postal Service, a method that becomes less practicable with each passing day.
+State law requires that in most cases, those ballots be sent to voters via the U.S. Postal Service, a method that becomes less practicable with each passing day.

 Georgia counties are permitted to make an exception: Ballots may be delivered to hospitalized voters.
 The secretary of state’s website says those requests should be initiated at least five days before the election.

-Asked what voters should do if they are diagnosed with covid-19 after the deadline to request mail-in ballots, Chris Harvey, a spokesman for the secretary of state’s office, said, “They can still vote in person.”
+Asked what voters should do if they are diagnosed with covid-19, the disease caused by the coronavirus, after the deadline to request mail-in ballots, Chris Harvey, a spokesman for the secretary of state’s office, said, “They can still vote in person.”

 In Arizona, a battleground state that added 6,000 cases to its official tally in the past week, applications for mail-in ballots were due Oct.
 23. Those who missed that deadline and have been unexpectedly hospitalized can ask their county’s “special election board” to deliver a ballot to them.

 Pandemic-related guidance sent to counties by Secretary of State Katie Hobbs (D) recommends that the boards help hospitalized voters and those at a “caregiving facility.”
-It is unclear whether counties will extend that service to those who are quarantined or isolated at home or, if they do so, whether the volume of requests will be manageable.
+It is unclear whether counties will extend that service to those who are quarantined or self-isolating at home or, if they do so, whether the volume of requests will be manageable.

 “Our numbers are spiking,” said Alex Gulotta, Arizona state director of the nonprofit advocacy group All Voting Is Local.
 “There’s this hard deadline for when you have to request a paper ballot.
 After that, you have to vote in person, and if you’re not capable, the only option is this resource-intensive avenue.”